 The Office of the Comptroller of the Currency is expected to impose a cap on TD Bank's U.S. retail banking assets as part of the agreement, the Journal said, citing people familiar with the matter.

-The size of the financial penalty doesn't come as a surprise because TD Bank has already set aside
+The size of the financial penalty would not be a surprise because TD Bank has set aside

 Canada's second-largest bank has faced an array of legal challenges south of the border, including probes by the OCC, the Department of Justice and the Federal Reserve into alleged